AndyLinNZ/dsc-2048/Part1.md

     a.isMerged = true;
     b.value = 0;
   }
-  // Eg. Merging a 2 onto a 4
+  // Eg. Merging a 4 onto a 2 that hasen't been merged before else {
-  else {
     b.isMerged = true;
   }